In their seminal paper Functional Reactive Animation, Conal Elliott and Paul Hudak introduced a function

 bbad = switcher (const 0) $ fmap (\v -> f v) e

-is a series of behaviors f v
+The behavior bbad is a series of behaviors

-whose starting value v
+f v whose starting value v depends on the

-.
-But since the behaviors are generated dynamically, we can’t update them in advance, we have to store the history of the event e
+dynamically, we can’t update them in advance, we have to

-to be able to replay it on demand.
+replay it on demand.

 In general, any situation where we have to store the whole history of an event is called a time leak.
 Of course, an efficient implementation would never need to to do that; only the values at the immediately previous moment should matter.
 I am convinced that this should be a basic requirement on every FRP implementation.